eman225511/Discord-Troll-Tools-By-Eman/README.md

-# A simple website that can spam Reactions and Infinite Typing.
+# A simple website that can spam Reactions and do Infinite Typing.